mfbliposome/AmphiFoundation/README.md

 | **Chemprop** | Directed message-passing neural networks (D-MPNNs).
 Used to generate molecular latent space. | [Chemprop GitHub](https://github.com/chemprop/chemprop) | Follow installation guide in the [Chemprop documentation](https://chemprop.readthedocs.io/en/main/installation.html). |
 | **CheMeleon** | Based on the Chemprop architecture.
 Used to generate molecular latent space. | [CheMeleon Github](https://github.com/JacksonBurns/chemeleon) | See the setup instructions in the original repo: [CheMeleon documentation](https://github.com/JacksonBurns/chemeleon/blob/main/README.md).|
 | **SMI-TED** |  Transformer-based foundation model.
 Used to generate molecular latent space | [SMI-TED Github](https://github.com/IBM/materials) | See the setup instructions in the original repo: [SMI-TED documentation](https://github.com/IBM/materials/blob/main/README.md). |

+## Terminology Note
+In this repository, the following terminology is used for consistency with our analysis code and data:

+The term “vesicle” refers to liposomes, as described in the manuscript.

+The terms “similar” and “dissimilar” are used as shorthand for hydrocarbon and fluorocarbon amphiphiles, respectively.
+In the manuscript, we use the formal names hydrocarbon amphiphile and fluorocarbon amphiphile to more clearly describe their chemical structures.

 ## Citation